 My Fitbit congratulated me on walking 10,000 steps (about five miles) within the complex.
 Many of the exhibits are inside, but there is quite a bit of distance between the first building and the furthest building.
 The Rocket Garden is located outdoors as well, and you’ll definitely want to spend time walking around it.
 Dress accordingly, and bring an umbrella during the summer to combat our afternoon summer rains.

-5. Take note of the final bus tour departure time (and don’t miss it)
+5. Take note of the final bus tour departure time (and don’t miss it).

 On the day we went, the last bus departed for the Apollo/Saturn V hanger at 3:30 p.m., and the bus is the only way to access that area.
 You’ll also ride by the launch pads and the Vehicle Assembly Building (VAB), where the space shuttles are assembled.
 Don’t miss the large doors meant to accommodate the shuttle’s transfer out of the building, vertically.

-6. Keep an eye out for earthly creatures, too
+6. Keep an eye out for earthly creatures, too.

 Look for bald eagles, turtles, and wild hogs when riding the bus – we saw all three during our visit.
-Selecting a seat on the right side of the bus will net you the best view (unlike in the earlier photo).
+Selecting a seat on the right side of the bus will give you the best view (unlike in the earlier photo).

 7. Do a little space research before visiting